mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 An incognito wallet with a reasonably secure password could even be hidden on unencrypted cloud storage.
-Hiding your wallet at some offset in a 1GB file increases the difficulty of any attack by a factor of one billion, assuming again that any potential attacker even knows or suspects you have an MMGen wallet hidden there.
+Hiding your wallet at some offset in a 1GB file increases the difficulty of any attack by a factor of one billion, assuming again that any potential attacker even knows or suspects you have a wallet hidden there.

 If you plan to store your incognito wallet in an insecure location such as cloud storage, you’re advised to use a strong scrypt (hash) preset and a strong